 The team manages a system to enable the efficient in-house approval of studies using human materials – the Sanger Institute Human Materials Form electronic system (HuMFre).
 The team also enables the permanent recording of all ‘genetic resource’ use site-wide in order to facilitate internal or external audit events.

 The Research Governance team is responsible for drafting and implementing relevant Institute research policies.
-Each policy covers a particular topic and outlines the Institute’s position and the requirements researchers must fulfill during the life-cycle of their research projects.
+Each policy covers a particular topic and outlines the Institute’s position and the requirements researchers must fulfil during the life-cycle of their research projects.

 If you have any queries regarding regulatory compliance or any other aspects of research governance, please contact us by email at email@example.com